Alcoa details plans to cut carbon emissions from making alumina

-MELBOURNE, June 17 (Reuters) - Alcoa Corp (AA.N) detailed plans on Thursday for a "step change" in alumina production that would allow it to cut 70% of emissions from the carbon intensive process by tapping renewable energy.
+MELBOURNE (Reuters) - Alcoa Corp detailed plans on Thursday for a “step change” in alumina production that would allow it to cut 70% of emissions from the carbon intensive process by tapping renewable energy.

 “It’s going to take to around 2030 or so before you get the technology ready to roll out...lots of planning will be needed to make this come together,” company official Ray Chatfield told a conference in the city of Perth.